Olympic Peninsula Workshop — 2019

-Top Photograph -- Barnbaum - Olympic Peninsula Rainforest Geometric
+Top Photograph -- Barnbaum - Ruby Beach from Above

 In addition they will be showing some of their work, inviting any and all questions about their thinking, their approach and workflow, their materials, and anything else you may wish to know.
 They have no secrets, and are eager to share their vast store of photographic expertise throughout the workshop.
 Whether you are engaging in digital approaches or traditional approaches, you will have the answers to your questions from these guys.

 The workshop begins in the town of Port Angeles on the North side of the peninsula, where we will have spectacular views of the entire Olympic Mountain range from Hurricane Ridge.
 We also have quick access Crescent Lake, the magnificent cedar, Douglas fir, Sitka spruce and maple forests in the northern portions of the park, and even Fort Worden, the 19th century military installation, and a photographic paradise with outstanding opportunities.

 Midway through the workshop, we move to the town of Forks on the west side of the peninsula, where we have access to the heart of the dramatic rainforests, and the windswept Pacific Coast, including some of the most spectacular west coast beaches.
 Fog and sun often alternate throughout the day, making these forests and beaches even more mysterious and magnificent, a never-ending kaleidoscope of light and wonder.